-As a result, independents are expected to see 5% by 2020, compared to a 2% forecast growth for chains and see market share increase accordingly.
+As a result, independents are expected to enjoy 5% growth by 2020, compared to a 2% forecast uplift for chains and see market share increase accordingly.

 In America, ‘micro-chains’ have far outperformed chain rivals, seeing 5% unit growth compared to large national US brands which are looking to scale back operations following flat growth last year and rising costs.

 And some cities even have policies in place to limit the reach of chains within cultural neighbourhoods which are themselves a destination.
 Most famous is probably San Francisco which introduced a ‘foruma retail’ policy to reduce ‘sameism’ on their neighbourhood high streets and give a leg-up to local retailers.

 Closer to home, Labour’s attempts to strip-back a Thatcherite era of megastores by limiting square footage allowance for national chains have enjoyed mixed results.
 The result was retailers adapting, most notably with the emergence of an over-abundance of Tesco Metros.

 In fact, smaller retailers came off worse as potential units were aggressively snapped up by these new chain-owned mini-outlets.

 But as Annie Roberts of NPD noted: “Micro-chains are bringing to the restaurant scene a new attitude and perspective.
 Many are successful because they have their finger on the pulse of today’s restaurant consumer.
 They are often locally-based and offer their customers a creative concept, great food, and an enjoyable experience.